-I recall as a young woman working for a large mostly male organization in the late 70s, it was just an expected thing that you would get your bum pinched while walking by someone's desk or have sexual remarks made about you.
+I recall as a young woman working for a large mostly male organization in the late 70s, it was just an expected thing that you would get your bum pinched while walking past someone's desk or have sexual remarks made about you.
 At the time I just went with the flow and thought it was normal, although I found it uncomfortable.
 Nowadays this would not be acceptable behaviour.
 We have come a long way in the law, but also in our thinking on what good office behaviour is.

 Further to my blog post on Workplace Harassment and Bullying, I was contacted by a lawyer from California who asked if they could post an article on sexual harassment.
 I thought it would be interesting to hear from an expert so they could actually give us real examples and options, but I also wanted to hear from an American lawyer.
 Canadian and American law can be very different as well as from state to state and province to province.